LaRiffle/shaloop/README.md

 ```
 python setup.py build_ext --inplace
 ```
-_Add the directory to your PYTHONPATH_
+_Add the directory to your PYTHONPATH._

 ### Test
 ```